mike10004/virtualbox-auto/README.md

 # virtualbox-auto

-systemd service to automatically start and stop VirtualBox VMs

 This repository contains a **systemd** service file that causes Python programs that start and stop VirtualBox VMs to be executed on boot and shutdown.